ptmt/statik/documentation/pages/custom-html.md

 </div>
 ```

+**Writing big HTML snippets in `.md` files**

+Markdown treats indented blocks as code.
+If you paste large HTML into a `.md` post, keep the block flush-left (no leading spaces) and surround it with blank lines, or save the file as `.html`/`.hbs` instead.
+Otherwise the parser will wrap the HTML in `<pre><code>` and it will look like a code sample.

 ### Handlebars Template Files (`.hbs`)

 Dynamic template files that can use Handlebars expressions and have access to all template variables.